spacetelescope/crds/documentation/certify_design.rst

  }

-The X datatype indicates that the constraint will be a boolean expression and hence has no data type.
+The X datatype indicates that the constraint will be a boolean expression and hence has no data type;  it is abstract,  referring to no particular keyword or array by definition...  although frequently expressions are used to check type.

 <Presence> Field
 ................